ydb-platform/ydb-spark-connector/README.md

 [YDB](https://ydb.tech) connector for [Apache Spark](https://spark.apache.org) can be used to integrate YDB data into Spark jobs.
 It supports reading and writing YDB tables, allowing for fast data access and ingestion.

-For read operations, the connector supports basic filter pushdown using the primary keys and prefixes.
+For read operations, the connector supports basic filter pushdown using the primary keys and key prefixes.
 YDB indexes are exposed as Spark tables too, and can be used to query the data in a way similar to "normal" tables.
 YDB ReadTable API is used "under the covers".

 For write operations, the connector uses the `UPSERT ...
 SELECT ...` statement to perform parallel data ingestion into the YDB tables.
 The connector can be configured to use the `REPLACE ...
 SELECT ...`, or YDB BulkUpsert API.